1 9 6 9 – 1 9 7 0 (USA)

 Thus, Shaggy, Freddy, Velma, and Daphne were now preteens.
 Scooby, of course, was but a pup.
 This version had the kids constantly running into the character Red Herring (wink, wink), whom the gang always suspected of committing crimes.

-This show ran in reruns until 1993 when it finally left network television.
+This show ran in reruns until 1993, when it finally left network television.
+The character of Scooby-Doo continues to appear semi-regularly in direct-to-video cartoon features, reboots and even live-action movies (2002 and 2004).

 Norville ‘Shaggy’ Rogers